Matching Sneakers

 ‘So make it your scene.
 It’s a good way to meet people, and I want to meet someone who isn’t Indian.’

 ‘George isn’t Indian.
-He’s Bangladeshi and you ought to know the difference,’ the Big Guy said.
+He’s from Lanka and you’d think you could tell,’ the Big Guy said.

 ‘It’s all the same shit!’
 Anvi slapped her legs, then withdrew her feet from Beadie’s seat.
-‘I’m sick of it, I swear to god I’m going to move to Oslola and marry a big, blonde viking.’
+‘I’m sick of it, I swear to god I’m going to move to Oslola and marry a huge, blonde viking who will pepper me with little kisses.’

 Beadie smirked but she didn’t feel like hearing this again.
 She looked out of the window and watched the rooftops fly past.
 The bright streets of Cama were mostly light stone cut up by canals, but periodically great big seagrape trees flashed past and cast a green shadow inside the carriage.
 Their leaves whipped the open windows as they passed and Beadie pulled her arm inside.
 A moment later the train slowed and turned, and she could see the locomotive ahead of them.

-Today marked six months in Cama, a constituent republic of the great big Vekllei superstate.
+Today or yesterday marked six months in Cama, an island republic of the Commonwealth which ran to all corners of the Caribbean.
 It was hard to believe in her grandfather’s time that these pretty little stone houses and courtyards had been wooden shacks and tin roofs.
 It was hard to believe it had once been called Grenada; that this all had been part of the British Empire.
-Britain had been her home six months ago.
+London had been her home six months ago.
 Now, in its former colony, it seemed as distant as the ghost of its empire.

 She shifted in her seat and put her back to the window.
-Her connection to Cama was abstract and ancestral, and her relationship to Vekllei as a whole was basically administrative.
+Her connection to Cama was abstract and ancestral, and her relationship to the Commonwealth was basically administrative.
 She was part-Caman, and she looked like the people here.
 Maybe, in her British provinciality, she had thought that was enough.
 But she knew she was a foreigner.
 It was not that she believed in bloodlines or inherited memory; she was a social scientist, or going to be one.
 But if she indulged that feeling, she had expected this place to feel a little more familiar.

 ‘What about coffee, then, on the lawns,’ Anvi said, looking desperate.
 ‘I can get ice coffee from Morrison’s and we can study on the lawns.’

 Anvi was short with rich, ocher skin and moles all over her arms.
 Her hair was short and dark and went every which way so that it looked like black flames around her head.
 She looked at you intensely and with all of her attention.
-Beadie watched her friend as she rummaged in her purse for lip balm.
+Beadie watched her as Anvi rummaged in her purse for aubergine lipstick she applied habitually.
 She didn’t know much about her; had never been to her home.
-She was studying mathematics, but who knows otherwise.
+She was studying mathematics, and must have been very intelligent, but who knows?
 Anvi did not really talk about that stuff.

-She watched them play with their hands and the gentle way he touched her upper arms; she watched quietly, jealously.
+She watched them play with their hands and the gentle way he touched her upper arms; she watched jealously, contemptuously.
 Beadie had never had a serious relationship; she was too busy.
 Anvi was looking in her bag but she knew it bothered her too.
-They suspected that Trixie and Gus liked the envy their affection brought on.
+She suspected that Trixie savoured the envy.

-How they all ended up as friends she could scarcely remember.
+How they all knew each other she could scarcely remember.
 They had met at one of the university socials, and they all lived in The Valley, so it must have emerged organically on this train.
 The lovers liked the company, and Anvi had seemed like she wanted a friend.
-Beadie was the foreigner; and foreigners rarely choose their friends.
+Beadie was a foreigner, and foreigners rarely choose their friends.

 It was the early afternoon and the warmest part of the day, but the carriage was cooled by the open windows and swivelling fans mounted to the roof.
 They called these ‘student’s cars.’
 The air-conditioned carriages up the front were more comfortable but sealed in.
 It was polite to leave them to the working public, and the students liked the fresh air rushing in anyway.
-At some point they started playing the same game they always did, where they all looked at Beadie and asked her about life in Britain.
-This game turned every competent Vekllei adult into a child, staring in amazement, shaking their head like the price of a television was a political revelation.
+As the train rattled west towards The Valley, Anvi started asking Beadie about her about life overseas again.
+A lot of Camans liked playing this game with foreigners.
+Commonwealth natives were provincial and curious.

 ‘So a good television, like a really good one, is maybe twelve thousand dollars,’ Anvi was saying, since this was her favourite game.
 ‘Sorry, I mean pounds.
 Twelve thousand pounds.’

-‘For a really good one, one with a big technicolour screen and classy oak panelling, maybe.
-But most people own a much cheaper one, for maybe a few hundred pounds.’
+‘For a top of the line one, with a spectracolour screen, maybe.
+But most people own a much cheaper one for maybe a few hundred pounds.’

 ‘And how much work would you need to do,’ Anvi leaned forward and rested her mouth on her fingertips, ’to make twelve thousand pounds?’